-Server issues are rampant in Among Us, the latest hit indie multiplayer game where players attempt to deduce who the killer is on their spaceship.
-Occasionally when you're attempting to log into an Among Us match, a number of different errors might pop up.
+Server issues are rampant in Among Us, the hit indie multiplayer game where players attempt to deduce who the killer is on their spaceship.
+Occasionally when you're trying to log into an Among Us match, several different errors might pop up.

-As console versions don't seem to be coming anytime soon, we're walking you through some of the most common errors in the game on PC and mobile, along with what you should do if you come across them so you can get back to playing as soon as possible.
+With console versions paling in comparison, we're walking you through some of the most common errors in the game on PC and mobile, along with what you should do if you come across them so you can get back to playing as soon as possible.

-If the Among Us servers are under stress and not working well, there are a multitude of errors that can pop up.
+If the Among Us servers are under stress and not working well, there are many errors that can pop up.
 Messages related to this will often contain jargon that's difficult to understand.
 The first of these messages references a "Reliable packet 1" with a certain size and number of milliseconds it could not be accessed by.

 This is the message used when Among Us' servers are down and pretty much no one in your region can access it.

 The quickest workaround is to try and change to the server region you are playing Among Us in.
 This can be modified via the globe icon on the bottom of the screen.
 The connection may be slowing if you switch to Europe or Asia from North America, but it might also circumvent this issue.
 Alternatively, you can try restarting the game or waiting a while before you play Among Us again, so the server issues pass.

 "Could not send data as a SocketException occurred: Network is unreachable" is another message that pops up on mobile when trying to play over a 4G or data connection.